JacobLoe/hpi_airflow/docs/source/extractors.rst

     $ docker run --rm -it -p 8000:80 --network ndd_subnet --name client_flask jacobloe/client_flask:1.0

 The client can be accessed through a browser on `<http://0.0.0.0:8000/imagesearch/>`_.
-By clicking on the button *Choose File* one can upload an image from the pc.
+By clicking on the button *Choose File*, one can upload an image from the pc.
 Clicking on *Upload* will then send the image to the server and then return the results.
 Depending on the size of the index the process may take a minute.

 The number of results displayed can be adjusted by entering a positive integer in the box to the left of the *Upload*-Button, before submitting an image.